BenjaminShinar/Books-Resources/udemy_terraform_for_the_absolute_beginners/README.md

 | output     | displaying on screen, or to pass it forwad to other shell commands. `terraform output <variable_name>` |
 | data       | using resources that weren't created by Terraform.                                                     |
 | terraform  | controling versions and provider source                                                                |
+module | reference and use a different tf module (folder or registry)

 ### Environment variables

 variable | usage | possible values